-REQUIREMENT GRADE PERCENTAGE DESCRIPTION Class Participation 10 Includes participation in discussions and group activities Quizzes 30 These are based on the assigned readings to test comprehension.
-Case Study Analysis 20 Students will analyze 2 case studies through the semester, being careful to discuss the main issues within the case.
-Interview with an Information Professional 20 These interviews will help the student to get a feel for how actual managers in their field of interest use the skills they are learning.
-Group Work 20 The Group Project allows students to work together online as a team to improve their management skills through discussion and brainstorming Total 100
+REQUIREMENT GRADE PERCENTAGE DESCRIPTION Class Participation 10 Includes attendance, and participation in discussions and group activities Quizzes 30 These are based on the assigned readings to test comprehension.
+Article Review 10 Students will analyze a current article on any management topic Interview with an Information Professional 20 These interviews will help the student to get a feel for how actual managers in their field of interest use the skills they are learning.
+Group Work: The Group Project allows students to work together online as a team to Group Paper 20 improve their management skills through discussion and brainstorming Group Presentation 10 Total 100